vigetlabs/diode/README.md

 A simple state propagation tool for React.
-It takes advantage of [components that are pure](http://facebook.github.io/react/docs/pure-render-mixin.html) to significantly simplify event subscription when propagate changes in the data layer.
+It takes advantage of [components that are pure](http://facebook.github.io/react/docs/pure-render-mixin.html) to significantly simplify event subscription when propagating changes in the data layer.

-Diode is an event emitter with one event.
+**Diode is an event emitter with one event**.
 By including the `Stateful` mixin, an expected `getState` method is called every time the Diode publishes a change.